azzammuhyala/pygvideo/README.md

 #### `set_size`
 Adjusts the size of the video frame surface.
 Unlike the [`resize`](#resize) method, this one only performs a scaling transformation on the surface.
 The `size` parameter specifies the desired video size.
 Set it to `None` if you want to reset the size.

+#### `set_audio`
+Replaces or assigns audio to the video.
+The provided audio must be a valid `AudioFileClip` or `CompositeAudioClip`.
+If the audio duration is shorter than the video's duration, silent audio will be appended to fill the remaining duration.

 #### `set_speed`
 Sets the speed of the video clip.
 The `speed` parameter adjusts the video playback speed.